pulumi/docs/content/docs/tutorials/azure/azure-ts-functions.md

     <img src="https://get.pulumi.com/new/button.svg" alt="Deploy" style="float: right; padding: 8px; margin-top: -65px">
 </a>

+> The source code for this tutorial is available [on GitHub](https://github.com/pulumi/examples/tree/master/azure-ts-functions).

 An example Pulumi program that deploys a TypeScript function to Azure Functions.